 Dogs may have the edge over cats because, unlike cats, owners usually have to be explicitly involved in exercising their dogs.
 This involvement often means that owners benefit from a reasonable workout as well.

 #4.
 Exercise together enhances your bond

-It’s early in the morning, the sun is on the cusp of rising, and the weather is cool and crisp — and there’s only you, your dog and the walking trial.
+It’s early in the morning, the sun is on the cusp of rising, and the weather is cool and crisp — and there’s only you, your dog and the walking trail.
 It is moments like these that strengthen the bond between you and your dog.
 A strong bond helps keep your dog calm, alert, happy, and interested in life.

 #5.
 Exercise can help reduce your dog’s weight